codefellows/seattle-301d35/01-mobile-first/README.md

 `10-minute break`

-- Slides (this will be shared as a PDF in Slack)
+- Slides on responsive web design (this will be shared as a PDF in Slack)
-  1. SMACSS
-  2. RWD

 - Responsive design code demo: media queries FTW!